Organic Gardening Tip of the Week

 Garlic Growth Stages

 Understanding garlic growth cycles is essential for a successful harvest.
-Garlic plants follow a distinct growth pattern, starting with fall planting where garlic cloves are placed in well-drained soil, typically a few inches deep.
-Overwintering garlic involves protecting it from cold winter temperatures with organic mulch such as straw or shredded leaves to maintain warmth and prevent the ground from freezing.
+Garlic planting follows a distinct growth pattern, starting with placing garlic cloves in well-drained soil, typically a few inches deep.
+Growing garlic involves overwintering, which means protecting it from cold winter temperatures with organic mulch such as straw or shredded leaves to maintain warmth and prevent ground freezing.

-As spring arrives, garlic begins to grow roots and shoots, leading to bulb formation in the early summer.
+As spring arrives, garlic grows by developing roots and shoots, leading to bulb formation in early summer.
 By understanding these stages—from planting garlic and watching for garlic scapes to harvesting the mature garlic bulbs in late summer—you can ensure a thriving garlic crop with large, flavorful bulbs.

 Winter Dormancy Explained